TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 <ol type ="i">
 <li>

-Does a least squares solution always _exist_?
+Does a least-squares solution always _exist_?

 </li>

 <li>

-How to _compute_ the least squares solution(s)?
+How to _compute_ the least-squares solution(s)?

 </li>

 <li>

-If a least squares solution exists, is it _unique_?
+If a least-squares solution exists, is it _unique_?

 </li>